Word@Work, Let God's Word energise your working day!

 Prayer

 Holy God of truth.
 Thank You that Jesus was fearless in proclaiming truth even though the people preferred more comfortable lies.
 Forgive me when I have locked Your truth away from my friends and workplace, because I have been afraid of hostile reactions.
-Please help me to love the people who live and work around me, and also to be faithful to Your Word - so that blessing will come to those who welcome the truth.
+Please help me to love the people who worship and work around me, and also to be faithful to Your Word - so that blessing will come to those who welcome the truth.
 In Jesus' Name.
 Amen.

 Bible Book: